KitwareMedical/HistologyCancerDiagnosisDeepPersistenceHomology/README.md

 ├── base/                     - this folder contains the abstract classes of the project components │   ├── base_data_loader.py   - this file contains the abstract class of the data loader.
 │   ├── base_model.py         - this contains file the abstract class of the model.
-│   └── base_train.py         - this file contains the abstract class of the trainer.
+│   └── base_trainer.py       - this file contains the abstract class of the trainer.
 │
 │
-├── models/                   - this folder contains the models(ResNet) for both persistence and RGB data.
+├── models/                   - this folder contains the models for both persistence and RGB data.
-│   └── resnetPersistence_model.py
+│   └── Persistence_model.py
 │   └── resnetRGB_model.py
+│   └── resnetCombined_model.py
 │
 │
 ├── trainer/                  - this folder contains the trainers for both persistence and RGB images.
-│   └── resnetPersistence_trainer.py
+│   └── Persistence_trainer.py
 │   └── resnetRGB_trainer.py
+│   └── resnetCombined_trainer.py
 │
 │
 ├── data_loader/              - this folder contains the data loaders for both persistence and RGB.
 │   └── persistence_data_loader.py
 │   └── rgb_data_loader.py
+│   └── combined_data_loader.py
 │
 │
 ├── configs/                  - this folder contains the model, the training and the TDA parameters in config file.
-│   └── model.config
+│   └── model.config          - The stats.pkl consists of dictionary of source means and variances of original RGB images │   └── stats.pkl             - which are used for Reinhard color normalization of patches │
 │
-│
 └── utils/                    - this folder contains various utils required by the project.
      ├── args.py              - util functions for parsing arguments.
      ├── config.py            - util functions for parsing the config files.
-     └── tda_utils.py         - util functions for computing persistence images.
+     ├── tda_utils.py         - util functions for computing persistence images.
+     ├── evaluate.py          - contains functions to load test data and model for testing.
+     └── metrics.pkl          - contains implementations of metrics which are displayed while training.

 ```

 ## Data directory structure